andyfase/amitools/steps-for-instance-store-grub2-ami.md

 * We pass in a new parameter `--grub2` to to build the new image using grub2 tooling vs grub legacy
 * We over-ride the location of `ec2cert` which defaults to look within `/etc/amitools`
 * We add `/tmp/build` as a excluded directory for the rsync which occurs to the loopback mounted volume.
+* We include a bunch of paths to various ruby gems within the `/tmp/build` directory hierarchy as we are using the tooling outside of its normal install location

 ```